-Elon Musk Is Having a Bad Week and It's Only Tuesday
+Elon Musk Is Having A Bad Week And It's Only Tuesday - Jalopnik

 Whoever the mystery lawyer may be, the court was unmoved by Musk's arguments that he should be allowed to tweet unfettered by the consent decree.
 "Had Musk wished to preserve his right to tweet without even limited internal oversight concerning certain Tesla-related topics, he had 'the right to litigate and defend against the [SEC's] charges' or to negotiate a different agreement — but he chose not to do so," the court of appeals wrote.
 "Having made that choice, he may not use Rule 60 to collaterally reopen a final judgment merely because he has now changed his mind."

-The monitor is 12" and the setup is compatible with most laptops that are 13.3” to 16.5” in size.
-Connect via USB-C, or HDMI to make use of this 1080p screen.

-Elon Musk has been required to engage this mysterious court-ordered Twitter sitter ever since 2018, when Musk announced his intentions to take Tesla private when prices hit $420 a share and even told his millions of followers he had “secured funding” for the transition.
-The fraud case ended with Musk being ousted as chairman of the Tesla board (though not as CEO) a $20 million fine and an agreement that all future Tesla-based tweets would go through a lawyer to make sure he wasn’t playing fast and loose with the stock price.
-Though it’s quite possible this process was never implemented as he’s continued tweeting fairly iffy things about the company and never identified which lawyer is reviewing his tweets.
+Elon Musk has been required to engage this mysterious court-ordered Twitter sitter ever since 2018, when Musk announced his intentions to take Tesla private when prices hit $420 a share and even told his millions of followers he had "secured funding" for the transition.
+The fraud case ended with Musk ousted as chairman of the Tesla board (though not as CEO), a $20 million fine, and an agreement that all future Tesla-based tweets would go through a lawyer to make sure he wasn't playing fast and loose with the stock price.

 Of course, these are not the only legal challenges Tesla and, by extension, Musk is facing in the next few months.
 The Department of Justice, the National Highway Safety Administration and the California Department of Vehicles are all investigating Tesla and its grandiose self-driving claims.
 And that's not counting private wrongful death suits, stockholder suits, and customer suits against the company.